darshana-v/zku.one/README.md

    - Setup mainnet node access
    - Install tools
    - Test your smart contract, ideally in testnet
-   - Connect to wallet, and some tokens for deployment using using tools
+   - Connect to wallet, and some tokens for deployment using tools
-   - Verify your smart contract using tracker app
+   - Verify your smart contract using any tracker app

 2. Gas refers to the cost necessary to perform a transaction on the network.
 Miners set the price of gas based on supply and demand for the computational power of the network needed to process smart contracts and other transactions.